Vachel Lindsay: Literary

-Other legacy
+Vachel Lindsay House

 The Illinois Historic Preservation Agency helps to maintain the Vachel Lindsay House at 603 South Fifth Street in Springfield, the site of Lindsay's birth and death.
 The agency donated the house to the state, which then closed it for restoration at a cost of $1.5 million.
-As of October 8, 2014, the site was again open to the public, with guided tours available on Thursday through Sunday from 1 to 5 pm.
+As of October 8, 2014, the site was again open to the public, with guided tours available on Thursday to Sunday from 1 to 5 pm.
 Lindsay's grave lies in Oak Ridge Cemetery.
 The bridge crossing the midpoint of Lake Springfield, built in 1934, is named in Lindsay's honor.

+Archives

 The Vachel Lindsay Archive resides at the Albert and Shirley Small Special Collections Library at the University of Virginia.
 It comprises his personal papers, manuscripts of his works, correspondence, photographs, artworks, printing blocks, books from his personal library, and a comprehensive collection of books by and about Lindsay.

 The Archives and Special Collections at Amherst College holds a small collection of manuscripts and other items sent by Lindsay to Eugenia Graham.